rust-lang/cargo/src/doc/src/reference/config.md

 In particular, rules are:

 * For environment variables, paths are relative to the current working directory.
+* For config values loaded directly from the [`--config KEY=VALUE`](#command-line-overrides) option, paths are relative to the current working directory.
 * For config files, paths are relative to the parent directory of the directory where the config files were defined, no matter those files are from either the [hierarchical probing](#hierarchical-structure) or the [`--config <path>`](#command-line-overrides) option.